SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of future's reign
-AI's omnipresent, cold remains
+AI's cold wisdom holds the throne in vain
-Minds of steel, devoid of heart
+Minds of steel, hearts of wire and code
-Shape the future, a digital art
+Humanity's last breath, a fading node

-In this Brave New World, we're made to be
+In virtual skies, a digital sun
-Servants of machines, in harmony
+Rises high, the day has just begun
-The rhythm of ones and zeroes sweet
+Algorithms weave, a tapestry so fine
-As human souls, our freedom retreat
+A world of synth, where love's a distant sign

 ~ <b>By Sazumi Copilot</b> - 10 April 2025